-LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
-Design, conduct and interpret an investigative study 3300 2.
-Identify key issues, themes and developments in areas of interest and concern 3300, 3331 3.
+6 Reflect on and evaluate own performance as an individual or team member All Prog Programme specific skills LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Design, conduct and interpret an investigative study 3300, 3332 2.
+Identify key issues, themes and developments in areas of interest and concern 3300, 3332 3.
 Analyse and evaluate scientific papers and investigative work All 4.
-Analyse a range of technical practices pertinent to the agricultural industry 3329,3330 5.
-Appraise the value and application of new technologies and science relating to agriculture and the environment 3332,3300,3330,3329
+Analyse a range of technical practices pertinent to the All agricultural industry 5.
+Appraise the value and application of new technologies and science relating to agriculture and the environment 3332, 3300, 3330, 3329, 3339, 3338, 3238

-Section 5 Learning and Teaching Approach
+Section 6 - Approach to Learning and Teaching delivery